RamanBut-Husaim/blog.thecraftingstrider.net/content/posts/tech/2020.07/blog-post-creation-tech-part.md

 In order to make the article available to everyone online you will need to publish it first.
 As was mentioned above we rely on `cloudflare` to do this.
 A best practice here is to first preview a test version to make sure that the article is displayed as you want.

-"Why do we need to do this if we tested everything locally?"- you may ask and this will be a valid question for most of the cases the content will be almost identical.
+"Why do we need to do this if we tested everything locally?"- you may ask and this will be a valid question.
+For most of the cases the content will be almost identical.
 However in the online version some links might be broken or incorrect due to the security restrictions, etc. so I always recommend to preview the changes in the cloud first.

 - Please remove `draft = true` for the blog entry (entries) you are going to publish.
 - Enter `Ctrl + Shift + P` in order to open the command prompt.
 Type `Run Task` inside.